Sophia of Halshany: Queen consort

+Waiting for coronation

 In March 1422, Sophia moved to the Wawel Castle in Kraków.
 There she was met with hostility by supporters of Emperor Sigismund and Princess Hedwig, particularly Zbigniew Oleśnicki, the Tęczyński and Tarnowski families.
-For a year, the couple spent time mostly apart: Jogaila traveled to Prussia for the Gollub War, to Lithuania to spend the winter, to Hungary for negotiations with Emperor Sigismund while Sophia stayed in Kraków.
+For a year, the couple spent time mostly apart: Jogaila travelled to Prussia for the Gollub War, to Lithuania to spend the winter, to Hungary for negotiations with Emperor Sigismund while Sophia stayed in Kraków.
 Alone in a foreign and hostile court, Sophia wrote letters to Jogaila expressing her unhappiness.

-Only in April 1423, Jogaila took Sophia to a trip to Russia.
+Only in April 1423, Jogaila took Sophia on a trip to Russia.
 It is likely that the relationship grew closer during that journey as Jogaila took active steps to have Sophia crowned as the queen by Archbishop of Gniezno Wojciech Jastrzębiec.
 Coronation festivities in March 1424 lasted five days.
 Sophia received the villages of Stara Zagość and Bogucice Pierwsze as well as 20,000 grzywnas of Prague groschen.

+Children

-On the night of October 30–31, 1424, she gave birth to Władysław III of Poland, the first male heir born in Poland in 114 years.
+On the night of 30–31 October 1424 she gave birth to Władysław III of Poland, the first male heir born in Poland in 114 years.
 The son substantially raised Sophia's prestige and political influence in Poland.
 The parents soon became engulfed in a political power struggle to ensure Władysław's succession.
 Polish nobility claimed that Jogaila's claim to the throne was not hereditary and that a new king should be elected by the nobles.
-Congresses in Brest (April 1425) and Łęczyca (May 1426), the nobles declared that Władysław would inherit only if he confirmed certain noble freedoms and refused proposal for Sophia's regency.
+Congresses in Brest (April 1425) and Łęczyca (May 1426), the nobles declared that Władysław would inherit only if he confirmed certain noble freedoms and refused the proposal for Sophia's regency.
 Jogaila disagreed with such a decision and continued to campaign.

-On May 16, 1426, in Kraków Sophia gave birth to Casimir, second son of Jogaila.
-However, the boy died on March 2, 1427.
+On 16 May 1426, in Krakow, Sophia gave birth to Casimir, the second son of Jogaila.
+However, the boy died on 2 March 1427.
 These dates, provided in historical sources, contradict a 1950 study of Casimir's skeleton which found that the bones are of an approximately 18-month-old boy.

-In spring 1427, while pregnant with the third child, Sophia was accused of marital infidelity, therefore casting a doubt over Władysław's and yet-unborn Casimir's paternity.
+In spring 1427, while pregnant with the third child, Sophia was accused of marital infidelity, therefore casting doubt over Władysław's and yet-unborn Casimir's paternity.
 Two of her servants were arrested and tortured and seven men were named as Sophia's lovers: treasurer Hińcza of Rogów, Piotr Kurowski, Wawrzyniec Zaręba, Jan Kraska, Jan Koniecpolski, brothers Piotr and Dobiesław of Szczekociny.
 The case went before a court.
 After the birth of her third son, Sophia took an oath before the court that she was innocent and the case was dismissed.
 Despite the scandal which dragged on for several months, the paternity of Sophia's children was never questioned again.
+On 29 or 30 November 1427, Sophia gave birth to Casimir IV Jagiellon.